-Features of the Nominative Plural of Nouns
+Features of the nominative plural of nouns

 Examples of nominative plural forms are presented in the table:

-The spelling of the endings of the plural nouns of the nominative case of the 2nd declension depends on the characteristics of each individual word.
+The spelling of the endings of plural nouns of the nominative case of the 2nd declension depends on the characteristics of each individual word.

 • Ending -s(s)